-Pre-employment checks

-Right to work in the UK
+Pre-employment checks Right to work in the UK

-We have a legal responsibility to ensure that you have the right to work in the UK before you can start working for us.
+We have a legal responsibility to The University welcomes ensure that you have the right to applications from individuals work in the UK before you can start working for us.
 If you do not have the right to work in the UK already, any offer of employment we make to you will be conditional upon you gaining it.